Dallas QME (Qualified Medical Evaluator) for Work-Related Foot & Ankle Injuries

 After tests and diagnosis, our on-staff doctor will work with you to determine the best path for treatment, likely starting with non-narcotic pain medication and non-invasive procedures and treatments.
 If needed, other treatments will follow to more aggressively heal and relieve pain.

-Talk To A Work Injury MD Today About Your Foot Or Ankle Pain
+Talk To A Dallas QME Today About Your Foot Or Ankle Pain

 We want to help you get back on your feet, both at work and in your life outside of your career.
 Even if you feel like you have already exhausted your options with another doctor or clinic, we may be able to assist you and move you closer to health.
 Because we work with those who have experienced workplace injuries, we are also uniquely able to help you understand the Texas workers’ compensation process as well as the United States Department of Labor workers’ compensation process from a medical provider’s viewpoint.

-To schedule a consultation with our doctor, or to ask a question about your injury or our services, please call us today or fill out our short contact form.
+To schedule a consultation with our Dallas QME doctor, or to ask a question about your injury or our services, please call us today or fill out our short contact form.